quinogogo/bikeshare/README.md

 This is a repository originally done for a Udacity course: Programming for Data Science with Python

+<h3> Project Title </h3>

+Explore US Bikeshare Data

-<h2> What the project does </h2>
+<h2> Description </h2>

 The python code provides the users with statistics about bikesharing in three cities: New York City, Washington and Chicago.
 This is done through simple command lines the user has to input in the terminal.

+<h3> Date created </h3>

+2-Feb-2020

 <h3> Requirements </h3>